wulfboy-95/myCuti/README.md

 (make sure that application with default settings is up and running)

-Any bug fixes or enhancements should have good test coverage to get them into "master" branch.
+~~Any bug fixes or enhancements should have good test coverage to get them into "master" branch.~~ Todo: add test coverage for new features.

 ## Updating existing instance with new code

-In case one needs to patch existing instance of TimeOff.Managenent application with new version:
+In case one needs to patch existing instance of myE-Leave application with new version:

 ```bash
 git fetch